-The retail landscape is very different to a decade ago with potential customers having more options and higher expectations, and as a retailer, you must act now to ensure you keep your existing customers and gain those potential customers out there.
+The retail landscape is very different to a decade ago with potential customers having more options and higher expectations.
+As a retailer you must act now to ensure you keep your existing customers and gain those potential customers out there.

-There are certain trends that are having a significant impact on the retail industry: demographic variations, multi-channel, mobile commerce, personalized messages and changes in distribution.
-Each of these trends can influence retail sales, but adapting to all of them will give you the benefit of becoming a prosperous and successful retailer.
+I believe there are certain trends that are having a significant impact on the retail industry: demographic variations, multi-channel, mobile commerce, personalised messages and changes in distribution.
+Each of these trends can influence your retail sales, but if you can adapt to all of them they will give you the benefit of becoming a prosperous and very successful retailer.

 Maturists born pre 1945

 - Communication media – Formal letter

 - Signature product – Television

 - Communication preference – Face to face but phone or email if required

 - Communication media – Email & text message

 - Communication preference – Text messaging or email